-The Pied de Cuve wines are the result of Rhys & Alishan’s passion for and fascination with natural wines.
+The Pied de Cuve wines are the result of our passion for and fascination with natural wines.
 For those not familiar with the somewhat controversial title of natural wine, these are wines that receive almost no intervention from start to finish and are therefore a pure reflection of the place, the grape and the vintage.
 We have named this range of wines Pied de Cuve.
 Pied de Cuve is a technique to start a fermentation using only the yeasts that are naturally occurring on the skin of the grapes.

 About a week before harvest we picked a bucket of grapes, crushed it by foot and left it to ferment in the vineyard.
 It is kept in the vineyard and away from the winery so the grapes’ own yeast can start the fermentation, rather than in the winery where ambient yeast living in the winery from previous vintages could take over the fermentation.

 We were excited to see any flavour differences that might occur from these natural yeasts and by using the natural vineyard yeasts we hoped to produce a wine that had even more of a sense of place.
-After a couple of days, the bucket was frothy and fermenting nicely.
+After a couple of days, the buckets are frothy and fermenting nicely.
 When we harvested the rest of the crop, we added the Pied de Cuve to the pressed juice to kick start the fermentation.